The Best Things To Do In Buenos Aires Argentina

 Check Out The Obelisk On Avenida 9 de Julio

 Check out the Obelisk on Avenida 9 de Julio, one of the city’s most iconic landmarks.
-The Obelisk in Buenos Aires’ Plaza de la Republica marks the spot where the Argentine flag was raised for the first time.
+The Obelisk in Buenos Aires’s Plaza de la Republica marks the spot where the Argentine flag was raised for the first time.

-As you stand in the bustling Obelisk square in Buenos Aires, you’ll find yourself in the heart of the city, surrounded by the wide avenues and vibrant energy that define the Argentine capital.
+As you stand in the bustling Obelisk Square in Buenos Aires, you’ll find yourself in the heart of the city, surrounded by the wide avenues and vibrant energy that define the Argentine capital.

 The Obelisk of Buenos Aires is a stunning monument especially at night when it’s illuminated, casting a striking silhouette against the city lights.
 It’s also a popular meeting point for locals and tourists, making it a perfect place to soak in the atmosphere.